NethServer/docs/administrator-manual/en/subscription.rst

 Registering the system
 ======================

-1. Access :guilabel:`Subscription` page from the Server Manager
+1. Access :guilabel:`Subscription` page from the old or new Server Manager
 2. Click on :guilabel:`Subscribe`
 3. Login or register to https://my.nethserver.com to obtain a registration code
 4. Copy and paste the code inside the :guilabel:`Registration token` field